 The competencies above have been adopted by the faculty to assure our RDH to BSDH graduates are adequately prepared to succeed in the dynamic job market of their chosen area of expertise.
 The assessment plan provides direct and indirect measures of these competencies through multiple measures.

-All students enrolled in the degree completion program must complete the general education requirements of the Division of Dental Hygiene prior to completion of the baccalaureate degree.
+All students enrolled in the degree completion program must complete the general education requirements of the University prior to completion of the baccalaureate degree.
 Courses that the student has not completed will be included in the individual program of study for that student.

 Program Specific Recommendations for UMKC General Education Core Coursework